-THE WOLF OF WALL STREET — Martin Scorsese’s The Wolf Of Wall Street is an indulgently voyeuristic picture of MORE, MORE, MORE, at every level.
+Martin Scorsese’s The Wolf Of Wall Street is an indulgently voyeuristic picture of MORE, MORE, MORE, (we call it Greed), at every level.
 Money, sex, drugs – there’s no stopping the film’s main characters, Jordan Belfort (Leonardo DiCaprio) and his cohorts, from their purely hedonistic pursuits.
 And, yet, that’s still not enough.
 Is Martin Scorsese secretly enthralled and glorifying debauchery, as some critics and viewers suggest?
 Or, is his three-hour film really meant to take us inside the depraved minds of men who are completely out for themselves and have absolutely no capacity for human concern?

 What pushes someone, like Belfort, over the top, like this?
 Cut to the beginning of Jordan Belfort’s career.
 He’s a smart and hungry young man.
-Newly married and burning with a desire for success, he’s a natural born salesman.
+Newly married and burning with a desire for success, he’s a natural-born salesman.
 He has talent.
-He’s gifted at understanding the “ins and the outs” of the stock market.
+Yes, Belfort’s gifted at understanding the “ins and the outs” of the stock market.
 A motivational speaker of sorts – he can get people to do pretty much anything he wants.
 And, he’s especially brilliant at selling.
+That’s the Wolf of Wall Street.

 Remember the sales pitch about the pen?
 Do you sell a pen by describing how beautiful it is?
 What good qualities it has?
 No. You ask someone who doesn’t have a pen to write down something very important.
 They can’t.
 How do you sell almost anything?
 Appeal to NEED.
 Jordan Belfort knows how to prey on need.
 Isn’t this exactly the tactic behind one of Wall Street’s biggest scam artist’s success?
 If you want to call ripping off people in need, success.